 The barkeeper, Tony, says he can work something out.
 It’s a local pub, and we meet people stopping for a drink and a chat after work.
 They often have a relative in Chicago, have been to Disney World with the kids, or are dying to see Miami.

-Life on the Boat
+Life on the Narrowoat

-Back at the boat, we eat lentil stew with wonderful, well seasoned, Oxford sausages.
+Back at the boat, we eat lentil stew with wonderful, well-seasoned, Oxford sausages.
 We brought a nice little Bose system from home and we have music every night in the Golden Tarn as we review the day and set plans for the next.
 A good night’s sleep.

 We are moored behind the pub’s long garden near some apple trees.
 The country pubs all have space around them and they are not usually noisy.
 We were warned, ” don’t moor under a railway bridge or near a canal-side bench.”
 They say the drunks on the bench will sing and are noisier than the train on the bridge.
 We take the advice.